Quantum spin liquids on the diamond lattice: Symmetries of the diamond lattice

 The space group of the diamond lattice is given by $Fd\bar{3}m$.
 This space group is comprised of the $24$ elements constituting the tetrahedral point group (T$_d$) and another $24$ nonsymmorphic elements.
 To define the action of the tetrahedral point group elements, we fix a tetrahedron with its centre at the origin of the Cartesian coordinate system $(x,y,z)$ [see Fig.~\ref{fig:tetrahedron}].
 The different group elements and their action on the coordinates $(x,y,z)$ is then given by\\

 (1) The identity $\mathds{1}$.\\

-(2) $8C_3$: The symmetry elements $C_{31}$, $C_{32}$, $C_{33}$ and $C_{34}$ correspond to the four three-fold rotation axes passing through the origin `O' and the centre of the triangular faces ECD, ECB, BCD and EBD, respectively.
+(2) $8C_3$: The symmetry elements $C_{31}$, $C_{32}$, $C_{33}$ and $C_{34}$ correspond to the four three fold rotation axes passing through the origin `O' and the centre of the triangular faces ECD, ECB, BCD and EBD, respectively.
 Their actions on a point $(x,y,z)$ are given by

-These four symmetry elements generate 8 symmetry operations: $C_{31}$, $C_{32}$, $C_{33}$, $C_{34}$, $C^2_{31}$, $C^2_{32}$, $C^2_{33}$ and $C^2_{34}$.\\
+These four symmetry elements generate 8 symmetry operations: $C_{31}$, $C_{32}$, $C_{33}$, $C_{34}$, $C^2_{31}$, $C^2_{32}$, $C^2_{33}$, and $C^2_{34}$.\\

-(3) $6\sigma_d$: There are six elements that correspond to mirror reflections about planes passing bisecting the triangles OBD, OBC, OCD, OBE, OCE and ODE, respectively.
+(3) $6\sigma_d$: There are six elements that correspond to mirror reflections about planes bisecting the triangles OBD, OBC, OCD, OBE, OCE, and ODE, respectively.
 We thus have six distinct symmetry operations.
 Their action on coordinates $(x,y,z)$ is given by

 \\